DMacMakes/dmdocs/content/en/torrens/ise102/week2/index.md

 2. Read [Chapter 2](../resources/cpp_through_games_2.pdf) up to a **page 48**
     - Take notes
     - Create another project _Score Rater 3_ and **type and run** the code on **page 47**.

+### Submission

+Make sure you've pasted your flowgorithm output into the Discord chat as described above.

+When you've completed typing and running the code in the text book **submit the `.cpp` files for both projects**.
+   * Email to Danny with the subject _"ise102 homework week 2"_
+   * Danny's email will be sent to you via Blackboard announcements (and _Discord_).

 {{< alert title="Where's my source code?" color= "secondary" >}}
 You can find the `.cpp` file for a project in its **project folder**.
 For `guessy_number` you'll be looking for `guessy_number.cpp`.